BUS323 Energy and Commodity Market Analysis

 Participation of at least 2/3 of the lectures / seminars.
 Delivering price forecast for assigned commodities.
-Blogging about allocated raw materials, participate in the investment game.
 Present partially completed report 1 time during the semester, as well as being an opponent on another presentation.
 A retake exam is not organized in this course.
 Those who do not pass need to take the whole course next time the course is organized.

+This coure has portfolio evaluation.
 Students are evaluated on the basis of a submitted semester report, blog activity and oral examination.
-The oral examination is based on the report, curriculum, lectures and blog.
-All components must be passed in order to pass the course.
+The oral examination is based on the semester report, curriculum, lectures, investment game report and blog report.

 The course is for master students enrolled in the following programs: Master in Business and Administration and Master in Economics.
 It is also open for other master programmes from NMBU with satisfactory competence.